centrifugal/centrifugo/README.md

 <img src="https://centrifugal.dev/img/protocol_pub_sub.png?v=2" />

-The hard part is to make this concept production-ready, efficient and available from different application environments.
+The hard part is to make this concept production-ready, efficient, flexible and available from different application environments.
 Centrifugo is a mature solution that already helped many projects with adding real-time features and scale towards many concurrent connections.
-Centrifugo provides unique properties not available in other open-source solutions in the area:
+Centrifugo provides a set of features not available in other open-source solutions in the area:

 * Real-time transports: WebSocket, HTTP-streaming, Server-Sent Events (SSE), GRPC, SockJS, WebTransport
 * Built-in scalability to many machines with Redis, KeyDB, Nats, Tarantool